Dosage Form: injection, powder, for solution

 Renal function should be carefully determined prior to and daily during therapy.
 The recommended daily dose should not be exceeded and fluid intake and urinary output should be maintained at proper levels to avoid kidney toxicity.
 If renal toxicity occurs the drug should be discontinued.
 The concurrent use of other nephrotoxic drugs, particularly streptomycin, kanamycin, polymyxin B, polymyxin E (colistin), and neomycin should be avoided.

-Sterile Bacitracin, USP is an antibiotic for intramuscular administration.
+Bacitracin for Injection, USP is a sterile antibiotic for intramuscular administration.
 Bacitracin is derived from cultures of Bacillus subtilis (Tracey).
 It is a white to pale buff, hygroscopic powder, odorless or having a slight odor.
 It is freely soluble in water; insoluble in acetone, chloroform, and ether.
 While soluble in alcohol, methanol, and glacial acetic acid, there is some insoluble residue.
 It is precipitated from its solutions and inactivated by many of the heavy metals.

 The structural formula is: